Skip to content

 • Make sure Espanso is running (check your system tray)

-• Check the executable path matches your installation location
+• Check executable path matches your installation location

 Step 3: Create Your Own Form